Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Acknowledgment

 \section{Acknowledgment}

-This work is funded by the Ministry of Economic Affairs, Labour and Tourism Baden-Württemberg in the frame of the Competence Center Quantum Computing Baden-Württemberg.
+This work is funded by the Ministry of Economic Affairs, Labour and Tourism Baden-Württemberg in the frame of the Competence Center Quantum Computing Baden-Württemberg (projects QORA II and KQCBW24) and by the European Union’s HORIZON Europe program via project SPINUS (No. 101135699).
 A special thanks goes to Michael Krebsbach for his valuable support.